 USDA has made a commitment to end childhood hunger by 2015.
 A key challenge is the problem of food insecurity in summer months when school is out and free and reduced-price school meals are not available.

 At the same time, we recognize that the program does not reach all those who need food when school is out and there is an increased risk of childhood hunger in the summer.
-FNS is using the funding and authority provided by Congress earlier this year to strengthen the existing summer program and to look for new approaches that can get food to children who are not easily reached by the current program.
+FNS is using the funding and authority provided by Congress to strengthen the existing summer program and to look for new approaches that can get food to children who are not easily reached by the current program.

 Section 749(g) of the 2010 Agriculture Appropriations Act directs USDA to carry out demonstration projects to develop and test methods of providing access to food for low-income children in urban and rural areas during the summer months when schools are not in regular session.
 A link to the statutory language is found here.